Mux2323/Premier-League-Edge-Bet-Scanner/README.md

 2. Filters for specific books (e.g., Pinnacle, DraftKings, etc.)
 3. Devigs the sharpest books using weighted probabilities
 4. Compares market odds to fair odds to find +EV bets
 5. Pushes alerts to Discord if configured
+6. Creates a .csv file of all edges based on your criteria

 ---